 On March 13, 2023, by virtue of a court decision, the proceeding was transferred to a different panel at the District Labor Court.
-On April 23, 2023, the court ordered to reinstate the stay of proceedings in the case.
+On April 23, 2023, the court ordered to reinstate the stay of proceedings in the case, pending the issue of a ruling in the matter of Direct Insurance by the National Court.
+On August 20, 2024, the National Court issued a ruling in the matter of Direct Insurance.